hulu/statsd-aggregator/README.md

 Statsd-aggregator does local aggregation of statsd metrics, lowering the network traffic and amount of data sent to statsd clusters or instances.

+How it works.

+Statsd aggregator accepts udp traffic in statsd (https://github.com/etsy/statsd) format.
+Counters are aggregated by summing values, all other metrics are aggregated by sending all values with same name prefix.
+Aggregated data is being fit into packets not exceeding MTU and is flushed to the downstream according to the flush interval.
+E.g. if statsd aggregator would get following data:

+test.counter:1|c
+test.timer:23|ms
+test.counter:10|c
+test.timer:51|ms

+it would aggregate it into

+test.counter:11|c
+test.timer:23|ms:51|ms

 How to compile and install:

 Please ensure you have a development version of libev installed